VisionLaw: Inferring Interpretable Intrinsic Dynamics from Visual Observations via Bilevel Optimization: Methodology

-In the MPM simulation framework, a complete constitutive law $\varphi$ consists of an elastic part $\varphi_E$ and a plastic part $\varphi_P$, which together determine the simulation output of the system.
-However, optimizing both types of constitutive laws simultaneously greatly enlarges the search space, increases the difficulty of LLMs search, and makes convergence to high-quality solutions more challenging.
+In the MPM simulation framework, a complete constitutive law $\varphi$ consists of an elastic part $\varphi_E$ and a plastic part $\varphi_P$, which together govern the system’s simulation behavior.
+However, simultaneous optimization of these components significantly enlarges the search space, increases the difficulty of LLMs search, and hinders convergence to high-quality solutions.
 To address the above issue, we propose a decoupled evolution strategy that splits the coupled constitutive optimization task into two independently solvable sub-tasks, thereby effectively reducing the search space.

-This strategy consists of two phases: 1) Alternating Evolution: In each evolutionary iteration, we prompt the LLM to optimize only one part of the constitutive law expression (either elastic or plastic), while keeping the other fixed to be updated in the next iteration.
-The two types of constitutive law expressions are optimized in an alternating manner over multiple iterations.
-2) Joint Evolution: After the alternating optimization phase, we prompt the LLM to jointly optimize both elastic and plastic components to further enhance the overall performance.
+This strategy consists of two phases: 1) Alternating Evolution: In each iteration, we prompt the LLM to optimize only one component of the constitutive law expression (elastic or plastic), while the other remains fixed and is updated in the subsequent iteration.
+The two components of constitutive laws are optimized alternately across multiple iterations.
+2) Joint Evolution: After the alternating optimization phase, we prompt the LLM to jointly optimize both elastic and plastic components to further enhance overall performance.
 This phase serves as a fine-grained refinement of the existing high-quality expressions from a global perspective.
-Through the proposed decoupled evolution strategy, we effectively reduce the search space, enhance the stability and efficiency of LLM-based search, and substantially improve the quality of the final generated constitutive laws.
+Through the proposed decoupled evolution strategy, we effectively reduce the search space, enhance the stability and efficiency of LLM-based search, and substantially improve the quality of the final constitutive laws.